wangby511/System-Design-Architecture-and-Infra/design-yelp-proximity.md

 ### QuadTree

 A tree which is commonly used to partition a 2-dimensional space by recursively subdividing it into 4 sub-grids.
 Therefore, each non-leaf node in the tree has 4 children nodes in order (up left, up right, down left, down right).
 Starting from the root node which represents the whole world, we keep splitting each node until there are no nodes left with > 100 locations.
 All information of places are stored in leaf nodes.
-(A node represents a grid with no more than 100 places, for example).

-Use double linked pointer to other leaf nodes and parent pointer to parent node, we can find neighboring grids of a given grid.
+This tree structure in which each node can have four children is called **QuadTree**.

+For further use, we can use doubly linked list to connect neighbor's leaf nodes so that we can iterate forward or backward among the neighboring leaf nodes to find out our desired locations.
+Another approach is that we can keep a pointer to parent's node to know all its other children nodes.

 **QuadTree's Workflow**: Find the node that contains the user’s location: